therealdydx/Personal-Website/README.md

 - Email: wangdongyue@outlook.sg / for VC matters: dongyue.wang@protege.vc

-### Current Projects: TBC
+### Future Projects: TBC

-Currently looking to build a website for university applicants, but have to finish some courses and schoolwork before I get started during the summer :D
+- Looking to build a website for university applicants, but have to finish some courses and schoolwork before I get started during the summer :D
+- Also looking to build some data science models for analyzing dealflow at Protégé Ventures
+- In the near future, interested in building models using MBTI to assess fit
+- In far future, possibly building a grammar and spell checker in Bahasa Indonesian